Getting Started#

 Modifying Models#

-# Update existing components (by index or ID)
+Or you can update existing components (by index or ID) with the update_*_params methods:

-These modification methods enable parametric studies and provide smooth integration with the broader Python ecosystem.
+These methods allow you to perform parametric studies and provide smooth integration with the broader Python ecosystem.

 Next Steps#